piepdx/pie-cookbook/drafts/working-draft-tactical.md

 # Give the startups context

-It’s important to recognize that this is a large transition for your companies.
-Some might have even relocated completely to participate in your program.
+It’s important to recognize that joining an Accelerator program — despite the potential upside — is a huge disruption for your Founders.
+And the transition from day-to-day into the Accelerator environment is jarring, at best.

+Some individuals may have relocated to participate in your program.
+Entire companies may have pulled up and moved to your town.
 And if they haven’t, well, going from planning your own schedule and working out of a coffee shop, to a structured accelerator program is still a big transition.

 Do what you can to help mitigate an issues your teams might have as they join you.
 Some welcome wagon items may include
 - Housing suggestions or referrals